metasfresh/metasfresh-documentation/_webui_collection/EN/Multilingual_data_management.md

 1. Use the [context menu](Jumpto_via_context_menu) to switch into the corresponding translation window, e.g., ![](assets/Dunning_level_translation_context.png).
 Here you will now see a list of all translation entries for the selected entry.

 ### Add translations
-1. Open the entry of the language into which you want to translate, e.g., "Deutsch (CH)".
+1. Open the entry of the language into which you want to translate, e.g., "Deutsch (DE)".
 1. Replace the existing **Name** with your translation.
  >**Note:** This step does not apply to "Dunning Level".